 Don’t you wish you could make some extra money while also performing a good deed?
 Provided you don’t have a fear of needles, blood plasma donation may be the answer you’re looking for.
-By donating blood plasma, you can earn some extra cash and also help people who suffer from certain blood disorders.
+By donating blood plasma, you can earn some extra cash and also help people with certain blood disorders.

 To encourage donations, Interstate Blood Bank is one of many blood plasma donation centers that compensate their donors.
 If you’re willing to sit in a chair for a couple of hours (with a needle in one arm and a book, phone, or other entertainment device in the other), Interstate Blood Bank will pay you for your plasma donation.
 So sit back, relax, and stay with us as we tell you what you need to know about donating blood plasma at Interstate Blood Bank, including how much you’ll be compensated.
 So how much does Interstate Blood Bank pay for plasma?
 It varies based on your weight, but we’ve got more details below.